Code of Practice on Postgraduate Research Degrees

 - Students in the research stages of Professional Doctorate programmes such as EdD, DBA, DSW and DPharm

-In addition to research students, all Faculty Research Offices, Research Institutes and research staff who are associated with Keele’s research degree programmes should understand and comply with the Code of Practice.
+In addition to research degree students, all Faculty Research Offices, Research Institutes and research staff who are associated with Keele’s research degree programmes should understand and follow the Code of Practice.

-The latest version of the Code of Practice on Postgraduate Research Degrees (approved March 2017), in Word and PDF formats, is accessible from the links provided below.
+You can access and download the latest version of the Code of Practice on Postgraduate Research Degrees (approved June 2018), in Word and PDF formats, using the links below.

 Date of Next Review